 The Aral Sea lies on the territory of two countries: Kazakhstan and Uzbekistan.
 Until 1960, the area was 68,000 square kilometres (about 1.5 times the size of Switzerland) with a water volume of 1,083 cubic kilometres.
 The lake was 426 km long and 284 km wide.
 The greatest water depth was 68 metres.

 Central Asia has been exploiting its tourist potential for a decade now.
 Nevertheless, this region is far from mass tourism.
 Take a chance and explore this fascinating region before the crowds of tourists gather here.

 You will be able to see the historical monuments at your pleasure and take perfect pictures for your photo album.
 Tourists are still considered guests, not a source of income.
 Await the exciting encounters with locals.

 Central Asia has a rich history, especially related to the Great Silk Road.
 Several branches of the Great Silk Road passed through Central Asia, facilitating trade, knowledge exchange, and urban growth.
 All five countries were part of the Soviet Union and became independent states in 1991.
-Each country has its distinct character, traditions, and landscape, but in some ways there are similarities.
-Because of its proximity to Afghanistan, many travelers were wary of visiting these countries.
+Each country has its distinct character, traditions, and landscape, but in some ways, there are similarities.
+Because of its proximity to Afghanistan, many travellers were wary of visiting these countries.
 But in fact, the region is very safe to visit.

 Frequently Asked Questions